 Why Is ICPC Disclosure Broader?

 ICPCs are designed specifically for safeguarding roles overseas.
-The disclosure model prioritises child protection considerations over rehabilitation filtering rules.
+The disclosure model prioritises child protection considerations over domestic rehabilitation concepts.

 This explains why information that does not appear on a DBS certificate can still appear on an ICPC.